trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     Set to ``ON`` if the package's examples are to be enabled.
 This will enable a package's examples and all of its subpackage's examples.

+The above varaibles can be set by the user or may be set automatically as part of the `Package Dependencies and Enable/Disable Logic`_.

 Currently, a Package can refer to its containing Repository and refer to its source and binary directories.
 This is so that it can refer to